vruusha/silver-broccoli/README.md

 After the initial set up:
-1. Go to the proejct root folder and open a terminal 2.run 'npm install'
+1. Go to the proejct root folder and open a terminal 2.execute the command 'npm install'
-3.run 'npm run start'
+3.execute the command 'npm run start'

 This would start a dev server at port 5000